 Skip to content

-At World Relief Chicagoland, we know there is another, much bigger story: migration provides avenues through which God moves and draws people to Himself in ways that have a generational impact.
+At World Relief Chicagoland, we believe migration provides avenues through which God moves and draws people to Himself in ways that have a generational impact.

-Through Kimmy’s journey, we invite you to rediscover and celebrate the legacy of this bigger story—one you’ve been part of through your partnership with World Relief as we’ve teamed up with local churches to build communities of belonging for 45 years in Chicagoland.
+Through Kimmy’s journey, we invite you to discover and celebrate the legacy of this movement—one you’ve been part of through your partnership with World Relief as we’ve worked with local churches to build communities of belonging for over 45 years in Chicagoland.

-Each Sunday morning, Kimmy arrives at Missio Dei church, which meets in a space shared with World Relief Chicagoland.
+Each Sunday morning, Kimmy arrives at her church, which meets in a space shared with World Relief Chicagoland.
 Her warm personality and her hugs exude a sense of welcome and care to others.
-She’s ready to worship, to serve, to let others in her church family know they belong.
+She’s ready to worship, serve, and let others in her church family know they belong.

 Decades ago, she sat in this very building as a newcomer to the United States.
 She and her husband were without family.
-She was unsure of the language, the customs, her future, her faith.
-Years later, she’s an elder in this church.
-Her family sits beside her, their story of faith and migration intertwined.
+She was unsure of the language, the customs, her future, and her faith.
+Now years later, she’s an elder in this church.
+Her family sits beside her.
+Their story of faith and migration are intertwined.

 Kimmy dreamed of coming to the U.S., living in a big house, and getting an education.
-At age 20, she and her husband embarked.
+At age 20, she and her husband, Huy, embarked.

-First they had to spend six months at a Processing Center in the Philippines.
+As their journey began, they had to spend six months at a Processing Center in the Philippines.
 It was a difficult time.
 Resources ran thin.
 The food was strange and foreign.
-Kimmy often second guessed her plan, and her husband reassured her.
+Kimmy often second guessed her plan, but Huy reassured her.

 “I didn’t really have a religion or believe anything back in Vietnam,” says Kimmy.
 “Sometimes I would go to Catholic Church, sometimes I would go to the [Buddhist] temple.
 Wherever my friends were going, I would go.
 But I remember the people at that service were so warm and so welcoming to me.”

-Each week, people’s names and their destination city in the US were posted on a wall when it was close to their time to depart.
-Late in 1989, Kimmy got word that their name and city had been posted.
+Each week, people’s names and their destination city in the U.S. were posted on a wall when it was close to their departure time.
+Late in 1989, Kimmy got word that their name and city had been posted!
 She ran over to see for herself.
 Sure enough, their names were listed beside a place she knew nothing about: Chicago, Illinois.

 They arrived at O’Hare Airport on February 20, 1990.
 World Relief Chicagoland, alongside a vibrant Vietnamese church community composed largely of former refugees who had been here since the late 70s or 80s, were ready to welcome them.

-Kimmy recalls the support she received from World Relief in the early years – assistance with initial benefits the family was eligible for, other practical things like clothing.
+Kimmy recalls the support she received from World Relief in the early years – assistance with initial practical things like clothing.
 She learned English through local classes and watching WTTW.
 But the thing that ended up changing her life the most was an invitation to a be in relationship with God and God’s people.

 A World Relief staff member at the time, Than, often invited them to activities in a local Vietnamese church that gathered in Uptown, Albany Park and other neighborhoods.